-I'm a teacher by profession.
-Teaching young learners is my passion, As a survivor I stand firm to see the end of human trafficking by creating awareness to many.
+As a teacher by profession, I find that teaching young learners is my passion.
+As a survivor, I stand firm to see the end of human trafficking by creating awareness for many.

-I am a coordinator and a social worker.
-I love to help those who are less fortunate.
-Let’s together end up human trafficking in East Africa and the entire world.
+As a social worker, I love to help those who are less fortunate.
+Let’s together end human trafficking in East Africa and the entire world.

 Abubakar Kiwanuka Kinene